mozilla/node-webmaker-i18n/README.md

 * `gettext` - a function used to get a localized string for a given key
 * `format` - a function used to interpolate strings (see below)

+#### Cookie Session locale support

+If have more than one server and want to share user's preferred locale you have to setup `middleware` before `express cookieSession()` and make sure you have `locale` set in `req.session.user.prefLocale`.

+The language serving is in this order:

+1. Locale in the URL
+2. 2.
+Locale in session (i.e., `req.session.user.prefLocale` from user's session cookie)
+3. 3.
+Locale in browser's request headers

 #### Dynamic Mappings

 Often one wants to map locale-specific languages to a default.
 For example, if there are 3 locales specified